The HR space talks about talent acquisition a lot.

-As an HR practitioner, I believe there is a component corporate leaders, managers, HR pros, & recruiters neglect: A proper goodbye.
-This is for candidates of course (i.e., disqualifying them for a role) but more importantly, saying goodbye to employees when it is time for them to leave.
+As an HR practitioner, I believe there is something that corporate leaders, managers, HR pros, and recruiters neglect: A proper goodbye.
+This is for candidates, of course (i.e., disqualifying them for a role), but more importantly, saying goodbye to employees when it is time for them to leave.

-Although I think there was some frustration in my leaving, I know those weren’t the primary factors of the silence.
+Although I think there was some frustration in my leaving, I know those weren’t the primary factors that led to the silence.
 Mainly, I think fellow employees had to focus energy elsewhere.
-Perhaps their priority was figuring how to disseminate my work, perhaps some moved on since I wasn’t part of the team, or some may have been just straight up too busy to remember I was leaving.
+Perhaps their priority was figuring how to disseminate my work.
+Maybe they moved on since I wasn’t part of the team anymore, or they were just straight up too busy to remember I was leaving.

-But the goodbye wasn’t satisfying.
-And impacted me.
+But the goodbye wasn’t satisfying, and that impacted me.
 I’ve seen this same pattern in other companies, usually perpetrated by great people who just forget.

-I don’t know how to solve this, but some food for thought:
+I don’t know how to solve this, but here’s some food for thought:

 - Perhaps all folks who leave should be sent a thank you package to their home after they’ve left.